-Caitlin Connor is an associate at the firm and has experience in advising on a wide range of civil and commercial disputes, including contractual disputes; company disputes; shareholder, investor and funds disputes; contentious trust issues; and insolvency matters.
-Caitlin joined Carey cross-border and international litigation injunctions; and other applications.
+Richard Holden is a counsel at Carey Olsen and acts in a broad range of commercial litigation matters, including contentious and non-contentious trust matters; asset tracing, fraud and enforcement; shareholder, investor and funds disputes; contractual and commercial disputes; cross-border and international litigation injunctions; and other applications.
 He has practised at the London Bar, as a Barrister and Solicitor of the High Court of New Zealand, and was also admitted in New South Wales before being called as an Advocate of the Royal Court of Jersey.
 Richard is Visiting Professor of Trusts Law at Jersey's Institute of Law and an honorary member of the Chancery Bar Association.